-The proposed project would result in significant and unmitigated cumulative impacts at the Del Mar Heights Road/I-5 SB loop and NB ramp meters.
-Implementation of Mitigation Measures 5.2-11 and 5.2-12, which entail payment of a fair-share contribution (SB ramp meter) by the project applicant and specific improvements (NB ramp meter), would fully mitigate cumulative impacts; however, the project's cumulative impacts to these ramp meters are considered significant because the neither the City nor the applicant has control of the timing of the improvements.
-Therefore, cumulative impacts to the Del Mar Heights Road/I-5 SB loop ramp meter and the Del Mar Heights Road/I-5 NB ramp meter would remain significant pursuant to Section 15091(a)(2) of the State CEQA Guidelines.
+The proposed project would result in significant and unmitigable cumulative impacts at the Del Mar Heights Road/I-5 SB and NB ramp meters.
+Implementation of Mitigation Measures 5.2-11 and 5.2-12, which entail payment of a fair-share contribution (SB ramp meter) by the project applicant and specific improvements (NB ramp meter), would fully mitigate cumulative impacts; however, the project's cumulative impacts to these ramp meters are considered significant because the identified improvements are not within the City's jurisdiction.
+Absent a Traffic Mitigation Agreement with CaltransAs timely implementation of these improvements is within the jurisdiction of Caltrans, cumulative impacts to the Del Mar Heights Road/I-5 SB ramp meter and the Del Mar Heights Road/I-5 NB ramp meter would remain significant pursuant to Section 15091(a)(2) of the State CEQA Guidelines.